Page 7 - Monthly Archives: 2023

 Bloggle: Blog SEO & Blog posts

 The variety of payment methods you offer in Magento can directly influence your conversion rates.
 But when it comes to Magento POS, cash, credit card or contactless payments are the only options.
-Magefan POS System for Magento offers you offline and online payment methods, based on the plan you use.
+Magefan offers you offline and online payment methods, based on the plan you use.

 Today, you'll learn more about how offline and online payment methods differ and how you can configure each for your POS frontend.